krzemienski/awesome-from-stars/README.md

 * [BellAppLab/Backgroundable](https://github.com/BellAppLab/Backgroundable): A collection of handy classes, extensions and global functions to handle being in the background using Swift.
 * [bit-team/backintime](https://github.com/bit-team/backintime): Back In Time - An easy-to-use backup tool for GNU Linux using rsync in the back
 * [fuzzy08/backpack-python](https://github.com/fuzzy08/backpack-python): a program that quickly installs programs to a newly loaded arch OS
-* [backstage/backstage](https://github.com/backstage/backstage): Backstage is an open platform for building developer portals
+* [backstage/backstage](https://github.com/backstage/backstage): Backstage is an open framework for building developer portals
 * [backuppc/backuppc](https://github.com/backuppc/backuppc): BackupPC is a high-performance, enterprise-grade system for backing up to a server's disk.
 * [lovasoa/bad_json_parsers](https://github.com/lovasoa/bad_json_parsers): Exposing problems in json parsers of several programming languages.
 * [yagiz/Bagel](https://github.com/yagiz/Bagel): a little native network debugging tool for iOS